HRT, DVT, VTE, And Heart Disease Risk Of Hormone Replacement Therapy

 Deep Vein Thrombosis and Blood Clot Risk With Hormone Therapy

-Systemic hormone therapy can increase the risk of venous thromboembolism, including deep vein thrombosis and pulmonary embolism.
+Systemic hormone therapy can increase the risk of venous thromboembolism, including deep vein thrombosis and pulmonary embolism (clots in your legs or lungs).
 Oral estrogen is associated with an approximately two- to fivefold increased risk, particularly during the first year of therapy.
 Combined estrogen-progestin therapy carries higher risk than estrogen alone.
 In contrast, large observational studies show no significant increase in clot risk with transdermal estrogen.
+The risk is higher in those with a known genetic clotting disorder.
+Many women may not known they have a clotting condition until they have their first clot.

 The magnitude of VTE risk with HRT has been consistently demonstrated across multiple large-scale studies.
 In the Women's Health Initiative trials, combined estrogen-progestin therapy increased deep vein thrombosis risk by 87% (HR 1.87) and pulmonary embolism risk by 98% (HR 1.98) over 5.6 years.
 Estrogen-alone therapy showed a more modest but still significant 48% increase in DVT risk (HR 1.48), though pulmonary embolism risk was not significantly elevated.